 Guidelines for Doing Business in Japan

-Two important guidelines for doing business in Japan are: honor all of your own obligations scrupulously but help your associates avoid incurring them.
-Here are five ways to put these principles to work:
+Two important guidelines for doing business in Japan are: honor all of your own obligations scrupulously and help your associates avoid incurring them.
+Here are six ways to put these principles to work:

 - Manipulate the context.
 In a group situation, be sensitive to the relationships between your Japanese associates and alter the circumstances and environment until you get the reaction you are looking for.
 For example, if you are in a group meeting and you are having trouble communicating, find a way to talk to the Japanese group leader away from everybody else so that you can create a private situation.
 This removes the pressure of his obligations to his group members so that he can develop trust in you and be assured of a manageable limit to the obligations he will incur.

-Instead of jumping in to fill the pause, acknowledge your potential client's need for time.
-Back off.
+- Take your time.
+Instead of jumping in to fill the pause, acknowledge your potential client's need for time and simply back off.
 Try a "Would you like to take the time to think it over and get back to me?"
 Or, more ingratiatingly, "Is there something in the contract that doesn't meet with your wholehearted approval?
 Because it's important that it does."
 The trick is to invite them to take the next initiative.

 - Move slowly and talk softly.
 Don't push for rapid advances in negotiations.
 Be patient and make small changes and compromises, whether you're in the boardroom or on the golf course.
-If you must raise questions or concerns, do so in a whisper -- keep it private!
-Your Japanese clients don't want the cook in the kitchen to overhear, and (I hope) neither do you!
+If you must raise questions or concerns, do so in a whisper.
+Your Japanese clients don't want the proverbial cook in the kitchen to overhear.